- Plugin basics

 @natec/mef-dev-platform-connector

-npm i @natec/mef-dev-platform-connector
+npm i @natec/mef-dev-platform-connector@14.0.0

 ngx-build-plus

-ng add ngx-build-plus
+ng add ngx-build-plus@^14.0.0

 3. Changing the base selector

-with the app-root
+is generated with the selector app-root

 // src/app/app.component.ts